-Voted to amend the General Bylaws of the Town to create a new Sterling Stormwater Management Bylaw as follows:
+To see if the Town will vote to amend the General Bylaws of the Town to create a new Sterling Stormwater Management Bylaw as follows:

 1.0 PURPOSE

 A.) The purpose of this Bylaw is to protect the public health, safety, environment and general welfare by establishing requirements and procedures to manage stormwater runoff, promote groundwater recharge and to prevent water pollution from new development and redevelopment.
 This Bylaw seeks to meet that purpose through the following objectives: